 Does a greater time under tension when lifting lead to greater muscular size?
+Or is it the volume lifted?
 This article addresses time under tension myths and benefits.

 If you’re like me, you have spent time scouring over the internet searching for the magic formula for easy ways to make “gains.”
 During your search, you may have come across the term “time under tension”.
-Some swear by the amazing muscle building effects of time under tension.
-Others say it doesn’t matter.
+Some swear by the amazing muscle building effects of time under tension, while others say it doesn’t matter.
+So who is right?

 Before we answer the question, “does time under tension help for muscle growth or not,” lets first examine proven methods for muscle growth.

 Heavy loads create mechanical tension in the muscle.
-Therefore, the heavier the weight, the more mechanical tension the muscles experience.
+The heavier the weight, the more mechanical tension the muscles experience.
 If you perform a bench press with 315 lbs, the mechanical tension the muscle experiences will be greater than doing bench press with only 200 lbs.
-This is pretty much common knowledge.
-Lift heavier weights and you will get bigger.
+Heavier weights create more a muscle building stimulus than lighter weights do.

 Another way muscles are thought to increase in size is via the build up of metabolites in the muscle tissue.
 Metabolite build up refers to hydrogen ion accumulation in the muscles.
 When the muscle is doing work, it starts to produce lactic acid.
-The acid produces excess hydrogen ions, which accumulate and cause that well known “burn” in the muscles.
-Here’s a link to a study showing the benefits of metabolite build up and muscle hypertrophy.
+The acid produces excess hydrogen ions, which accumulate and cause that well known “burn” in your muscles.
+Here’s a study showing the benefits of metabolite build up and muscle hypertrophy.

 When training a muscle, the contraction of the muscle temporally cuts off the blood supply to it.
 This temporary occlusion of the circulation creates a hypoxic environment in the muscle.
 Research has shown that intermittent hypoxia in the muscle actually enhances muscle growth.

+The last well known way to increase muscle size is volume.
 Workout volume is a tried and true way to achieve hypertrophy in muscle tissue.
 According to one meta analysis, exercises with multiple sets achieved greater hypertrophy compared to just doing a single set of that particular exercise.
-This is also a bit of common knowledge.
-Do more reps and you will experience muscle growth.

 So what does the research say about time under tension?

-If hypertrophy is your main goal, then getting in the necessary volume is the most important aspect of lifting you should be focusing on.
-Does this mean you should ditch time under tension training techniques all together?
+If hypertrophy is your main goal, then getting in the necessary volume may be the most important training aspect you should be focusing on.
+Does this mean you should ditch time exercises with prolonged time under tension?
 Not necessarily.
 You do get a surge in lactate in the muscles during prolonged bouts of time under tension which helps to increase your growth hormone.
-Growth hormone is anabolic, helps with your sleep quality which will help with your recovery, and growth hormone helps to burn body fat too.
+Growth hormone is anabolic, and helps with your sleep quality which will help with your recovery.
+Growth hormone helps to burn body fat as well.